National Security Law and British Nationals (Overseas) offered Citizenship by the UK

 Those with a BNO passport were able to enter the UK for a visit of up to six months only.
 If travelling to other countries, holders of BNO status are eligible to obtain British Consular protection.
 An important point to note is that, at present, BN(O)’s are subject to UK immigration control.
-They do not have automatic right of abode nor do BNO’s have the right to work in the UK.
+They do not have the automatic right of abode nor do BNO’s have the right to work in the UK.
 They are required to pay the Immigration Health Surcharge to access our NHS when residing in the UK for longer than six months.

 The Big Change

-China sought to impose a duty on the Hong Kong government to pass laws prohibiting rights of free speech and fundamental freedoms.
-In 2003, the Hong Kong government did attempt to enact law in relation to national security, however, over 500,000 people protested against this legislation on 1 July 2003.
+China sought to impose a duty on the Hong Kong government to pass laws prohibiting the rights of free speech and fundamental freedoms.
+In 2003, the Hong Kong government did attempt to enact the law in relation to national security, however, over 500,000 people protested against this legislation on 1 July 2003.
 Recent events have shown again the wealth of feeling against what are regarded as anti-democratic measures.

 British National (Overseas) visa – an overview

 The UK formally opened its doors to BN(O) status holders on 31 January 2021 via the British National Overseas visa route.
 The BNO visa allows BN(O) nationals and their family members to live, work and study in the UK.
 The main applicant and their eligible family members must apply to come to the UK at the same time.
 Failure to do so will mean that family members will not be able to apply later under the route.